pantheon-systems/documentation/source/_docs/guides/drupal-8-composer-no-ci.md

 Next, you will need to modify `composer.json`.

-* Remove all dependencies in the `require-dev` section
+* Remove all dependencies in the `require-dev` section.
 * Update the `scripts` section to remove the `lint` `code-sniff`, and `unit-test` lines.
+* Remove the `"find .circleci/scripts/pantheon/ -type f | xargs chmod 755",` line from the `post-update-cmd` section of `scripts`.

 ## Managing Drupal with Composer